laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 }
 ```

-We can then create our front-end `Chirps/Index` page component with a form for creating new chirps:
+We can then create our front-end `Chirps/Index` page component with a form for creating new Chirps:

 ```vue tab=Vue filename=resources/js/Pages/Chirps/Index.vue
 <script setup>